Kount/kount.github.io/_docs/kountcontrol.md

 * Sandbox: Full integration with test data
 * Production: Full integration with Production data

-A valid Client Identification (clientId) and JWT credentials are required to make a call to any of our API endpoints (JWT credentials are not required for data collection).
+A valid Client Identification (clientId) and JWT credentials are required to make a call to any of the API endpoints (JWT credentials are not required for data collection).
 These credentials will be provided as part of technical integration.

 **Sandbox Environment**
 The Sandbox Environment is a scaled down replica of the Production Environment and is intended for integration and user testing/setup.
-The Sandbox Environment will represent all of the functionality of our current Production Environment with the exception of scale.
+The Sandbox Environment will represent all of the functionality of the current Production Environment with the exception of scale.
 Within the Sandbox environment there is a user interface which the Client’s fraud personnel may login and set Profiles and Policies, research login event history and run reports.

 **Production Environment**
 The Production Environment is architected to handle full scale production traffic.

 ## Parameterizing

-We recommend parameterizing the variables below to facilitate testing and to ease the move from one environment to another.
+It is recommended to  parameterize the variables below to facilitate testing and to ease the move from one environment to another.

 **jwt**: This token will be supplied by Kount and will is different from Sandbox to Production.
 As a parameter, this should facilitate testing.